orne-dev/java-config/src/site/markdown/setup.md

 in the configuration source, and encoded when set.

-This is enabled using the `withEncoder()` method during the building process, allowing to chain multiple decorators.
+This is enabled using the `withEncoder()` method during the building process, allowing to chain multiple encoders.

 Example: